evgenyneu/ios-imagescroll/README.md

 # Scroll view image with auto layout in iOS

-This is a sample XCode project that shows how to use image view inside a scroll view with auto layout on iOS.
+This is a demo iOS app that shows how to use image view inside a scroll view with auto layout.

 Image can be panned and zoomed.
 It is centered and zoomed out initially.